This guide shows where to stay in Paros island, Greece and what to expect from each location. Includes best hotels in Paros and travel tips.

 Where to stay in Paros: Piso Livadi / Logaras

-The resort towns of Piso Livadi and Logaras are popular with visitors who prefer to stay outside the main towns.
+The resort towns of Piso Livadi and Logaras are good options with visitors who prefer to stay outside the main towns.

 Logaras has several rooms to let, and a few seaside tavernas.
 Piso Livadi has more options in terms of restaurants and all-day cafes, along with a few relaxed bars.